 RWT is deducted from your dividend to bring the total credits withheld up to 33% of the gross dividend.
 If the dividend is from a listed PIE, it should not have RWT deducted.

 Your dividend statements show the amount:

 - you received (net dividend)

 - of any imputation credit

-- of any RWT totals or payment for foreign dividends.
+- of any RWT credits.

 Add all these amounts together to work out your gross dividend.